alibaba/SiliconFastOS/README.md

 ## Roadmap

-We will introduce some features for kernel boot speed up and more silicon validation tools in SifastOS 1.0.0.
+We will introduce some features for kernel boot speed up and more silicon validation tools in SiliconFastOS 1.0.0.

-Then, we plan to support silicon validation for RISC-V server chip in SifastOS 2.0.0.
-If you are also a developer for OS-based silicon validation, we are glad you contact us and develop SifastOS together.
+Then, we plan to support silicon validation for RISC-V server chip in SiliconFastOS 2.0.0.
+If you are also a developer for OS-based silicon validation, we are glad you contact us and develop SiliconFastOS together.

 ## Maintainer